AlexChekel1337/ACSideMenuController/README.md

 - `var openedMenuInset: CGFloat` customizes top view controller's inset while menu is opened
 - `var animationDuration: TimeInterval` customizes animation duration
 - `var shouldRecognizeMultipleGestures: Bool` is just a toggle from `UIGestureRecognizerDelegate`
-- `blocksInteractionWhileOpened: Bool` disables user interaction while menu is opened
+- `var blocksInteractionWhileOpened: Bool` disables user interaction while menu is opened

 ### Shadow
 - `var shadowEnabled: Bool` is a global switch to enable/disable `topViewController`'s shadow with only one line of code